Chia-Network/chialisp-web/docs/getting_started/intro_to_chialisp.md

 ## Modules

 The `mod` operator creates a context for converting the usage of constants into a single expression.
-It's how you use more complicated features such as functions and include library files.
+It's used for more complicated features such as creating functions and including library files.

-Note that definitions inside the module will not have direct access to the [solution](https://chialisp.com/docs/glossary#solution) values provided during execution, so values will have to be passed in manually as function parameters.
+Note that definitions inside the module will not have direct access to the [solution](/docs/glossary#solution) values provided during execution, so values will have to be passed in manually as function parameters.
 In other words, there is no concept of a module [scope](<https://en.wikipedia.org/wiki/Scope_(computer_science)>), although constants can be used anywhere.

 This module will add two arbitrary values together: